-The Blackhawk Hills Regional Council Region continues to be impacted by economic conditions that have resulted in deterioration of public service, infrastructure and quality of life of the community at all levels.
+The Blackhawk Hills region continues to be impacted by economic conditions that have resulted in deterioration of public service, infrastructure and quality of life of the community at all levels.
+Continuing for an additional year of no State of Illinois budget will continue to impact our region in a negative direction.
 Overall labor force statistics are updated monthly and annually.
 Therefore, we are able to obtain new figures for unemployment each year.
-For the Blackhawk Regional Council, Department of Labor and Bureau of Labor Statistics announced that the average 2014 unemployment rate for the region was down to 6.9 percent.
+For the Blackhawk Regional Council, Department of Labor and Bureau of Labor Statistics announced that the average 2015 unemployment rate for the region was down to 6.42 percent.
 This is a slight drop in unemployment for the region.
-The highest unemployment remains to be seen in Ogle County at 7.6 percent, followed by Stephenson County at 7.5 percent and Whiteside County at 7.1 percent.
+The highest unemployment remains to be seen in Stephenson County at 6.9 percent, followed by Ogle County at 6.84 percent, and Whiteside County at 6.53 percent.